Training frequency — how often to train a muscle

 1x vs 2x per week per muscle, meta-analyses (Schoenfeld 2016), optimal reset 48–72h

-Training frequency is the number of times a muscle group is stimulated through strength training within a week, and it is a key factor in optimizing muscle growth.
+Training frequency is the number of times a muscle group is stimulated through strength training within a week, and it is an important factor for optimizing muscle growth.

 - Training a muscle group twice a week (2x) leads to better muscle growth compared to once a week (1x), provided the total weekly volume is the same.

-- The optimal time for muscle recovery and re-stimulation is between 48 and 72 hours, which coincides with the peak and decline of muscle protein synthesis.
+- The optimal time for recovery and re-stimulation of the muscle is between 48 and 72 hours, which coincides with the peak and decline of muscle protein synthesis.

 - Frequency is not an isolated factor – it must be balanced with overall training volume and intensity to avoid overtraining and maximize results.

-Looking at frequency outside the context of volume is pointless.
-The key question is not "Is 2x better than 1x?", but "Is it better to split our weekly volume into two workouts instead of concentrating it into one?".
-A 2016 meta-analysis led by Dr. Brad Schoenfeld compared the results of studies examining training with a frequency of 1x versus 2x per week per muscle group, with matched volume.
-The conclusion was definitive: training a muscle twice a week leads to significantly greater hypertrophy.
+Considering frequency outside the context of volume is meaningless.
+The key question is not "Is 2x better than 1x?", but "Is it better to split our weekly volume into two workouts rather than concentrating it into one?".
+A 2016 meta-analysis led by Dr. Brad Schoenfeld compared the results of studies examining workouts with a frequency of 1x versus 2x per week per muscle group, with equalized volume.
+The conclusion was: Training a muscle twice a week leads to significantly greater hypertrophy.
 Let's illustrate this with an example of a chest workout with a total weekly volume of 16 sets:- Approach 1 (Frequency 1x): The entire workout is performed on Monday.
 It consists of 4 exercises of 4 sets each, for example, bench press (4 sets), incline dumbbell press (4 sets), dips (4 sets), and flyes (4 sets).
 Towards the end of the workout, fatigue is significant, compromising the quality of the last sets.

-The choice of frequency depends heavily on your training experience, goals, and recovery capacity.- Beginners: Benefit most from high frequency (3x per week per muscle group).
-"Full Body" programs, performed 3 times a week with a rest day in between, are extremely effective.
-They allow frequent practice of basic movements, improving neuromuscular coordination, and the volume in each workout is low enough to allow for rapid recovery.
+The choice of frequency depends heavily on your training experience, goals, and recovery capacity.- Beginners: They benefit most from high frequency (3x per week per muscle group).
+"Full Body" programs, performed 3 times a week with a rest day in between, are effective.
+They allow frequent practice of basic movements, improving neuromuscular coordination, and the volume in each workout is low enough to allow for quick recovery.

-- Advanced: Things get more complex here.
-Advanced athletes can generate a huge amount of muscle micro-damage in a single workout, which may require longer recovery (even a full week for large muscle groups like the legs).
+- Advanced: Things get more complicated here.
+Advanced athletes can generate a huge amount of muscle micro-damage in one workout, which may require longer recovery (even a full week for large muscle groups like legs).
 However, most elite athletes still adhere to a 2x frequency but manipulate intensity and volume.
-For example, one workout might be heavy with low volume, while the second is lighter, focusing on the pump and higher volume.
+For example, one workout might be heavy with low volume, while the second is lighter, focusing on pump and higher volume.

 Comparison of Training Frequencies